I have been self-employed building websites since 1998. Yes, that is very early in website-land!

 I’ve gone carbon neutral

 I’m making efforts to reduce the impact on the environment by my home and office.
 Simple strategies like using energy efficient lighting, switching off electrical equipment not in use, using less paper and materials, and switching to green energy; are quite easy to implement.
-My company vehicle is a small scooter.
 I have also purchased carbon offset credits to ensure that new trees are planted to help replace the carbon that I produce.
 I purchased carbon credits from Carbon Neutral, established by Men of the Trees in W.A.
 The great thing about trees is that wherever they are planted, they are helping reduce carbon on our planet.